Search

 New BYD Seal 06 EV's front view highlights larger headlamps and side airflow slots.
 Credit: MIIT

-The Chinese automaker BYD has filed registration documents for a revised version of its electric sedan, the BYD Seal 06 EV, with the Ministry of Industry and Information Technology of China.
-According to the filing, the updated Seal 06 EV measures 4,870/1,890/1,495 millimetres, with a wheelbase of 2,820 millimetres.
-These dimensions represent an increase over the previous version, which measured 4,720/1,880/1,495 millimetres.
+The Chinese automaker BYD has submitted registration documents for a revised version of its electric sedan, the BYD Seal 06 EV, to the Ministry of Industry and Information Technology of China.
+The filing details a model that has not yet been announced or released.

-The rear of the vehicle features a full-width taillight layout and a simplified trunk design.
-The front fascia minimises a traditional grille and instead uses side airflow slots, while the headlamps are larger than on the prior model.
+The updated Seal 06 EV measures 4,870 millimetres in length, 1,890 millimetres in width, and 1,495 millimetres in height, with a wheelbase of 2,820 millimetres.
+The rear features a full-width taillight layout and a simplified trunk design, while the front fascia minimises a traditional grille in favour of side airflow slots.
+The headlamps are larger than on the prior model.

-The revised Seal 06 EV is configured with a single-motor electric setup offering two power levels.
-The entry-level motor produces 120 kilowatts, while the higher-output variant delivers 240 kilowatts.
-The filing lists a top speed of 170 kilometres per hour for the lower-output motor and 190 kilometres per hour for the higher-output variant.
-The vehicle continues to use lithium‑iron‑phosphate battery chemistry.
-By comparison, the current Seal 06 EV in China has motor outputs ranging from 110 to 160 kilowatts, with top speeds of 160–180 kilometres per hour.
-The previously available model is built on BYD’s e‑Platform 3.0 Evo and offers a CLTC driving range of 470-545 kilometres, depending on the motor and battery configuration.
+The revised EV is equipped with a single-motor electric setup offering two power levels.
+The entry-level motor produces 120 kilowatts, and the high-output variant delivers 240 kilowatts.
+Reported top speeds are 170 kilometres per hour for the lower-output motor and 190 kilometres per hour for the higher-output variant.
+Lithium‑iron‑phosphate battery chemistry is retained.

 BYD